 A big tick goes to Virgin on this one as you can get the fastest speeds possible for broadband on this network, although check first exactly what speeds you can get at your postcode, otherwise it may be worth looking at Sky.

-Sky has three packages.
-You can get unlimited usage and download speeds averaging 11Mbps on a 12-month contract with Sky Broadband Unlimited.
-Alternatively, there is Sky Fibre, which gives you speeds averaging 36Mbps, an average of and an allowance of 25GB a month.
+Sky has two packages.
+You can get unlimited usage and download speeds averaging 11Mbps on an 18-month contract with Sky Broadband Essential.
+Alternatively, there is Sky Broadband Superfast, which gives you speeds averaging 59Mbps.

-Contract lengths are pretty rigid at 18 months for the Sky Fibre deals and 12 months for Broadband Unlimited.
+Contract lengths are pretty rigid at 18 months for all Sky broadband deals.
 Sky also throws in line rental and you can choose to pay extra for one of three Sky Talk phone packages that give you either evening and weekend calls or anytime.

 All Virgin Media packages come with unlimited downloads.
 You can choose to take out a 12-month contract or be more flexible with a 30-day rolling agreement, although the latter is considerably more expensive.